truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 2. Check the name servers and default router information in the **Global Information** card.
    If the current settings are not on the same network click **Settings** and modify each as needed to allow the static IP to communicate over the network.

+   For home users, use **8.8.8.8** for a DNS name sever address so you can communicate with external networks.

 {{< expand "Click here for more help with this." "v" >}}
    a.
 Add the IP addresses for the DNS name servers in the **Nameserver 1**, **Nameserver2**, and **Nameserver3** fields.